Fractal Sound Technology for Focus & Flow

 Inspired by the aesthetic experience that arises from witnessing nature's constant ebbs and flows, he is translating various natural design principles and ratios into acoustics.
 His work is ingeniously packed into various degrees of complexity, with contrasting elements that are assembled layer by layer, creating unique fractal stimulation patterns designed to restore our natural resonance while allowing for creativity and insight to fully unfold.

-- 3 tracks of entrainment-encoded soundtracks (62 minutes total) for digital download
+- 3 tracks of entrainment-encoded soundtracks (62 minutes total)

 - 1 downloadable high quality zipped MP3 file – Mac and PC compatible